vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateNetworkParameter_annotated.md

  terms: {
   updateNetworkParameter: {
    changes: {
-    // The unique key (string)
+    // undefined (string)
     key: "market.fee.factors.infrastructureFee",

-    // The value for the network parameter (string)
+    // undefined (string)
     value: "300"
    }
   },

-  // Timestamp (Unix time in seconds) when voting closes for this proposal,
+  // Timestamp as Unix time in seconds when voting closes for this proposal,
-  // constrained by `minClose` and `maxClose` network parameters (int64 as string)
+  // constrained by `minClose` and `maxClose` network parameters. (int64 as string)
-  closingTimestamp: 1682435906000,
+  closingTimestamp: 1684165890000,

-  // Timestamp (Unix time in seconds) when proposal gets enacted (if passed),
+  // Timestamp as Unix time in seconds when proposal gets enacted if passed,
-  // constrained by `minEnact` and `maxEnact` network parameters (int64 as string)
+  // constrained by `minEnact` and `maxEnact` network parameters. (int64 as string)
-  enactmentTimestamp: 1682522306000,
+  enactmentTimestamp: 1684252290000,
  }
 }
 ```